lintottn/CS401-Final-Project/README.md

 Contents: <br>
 Arduino Sketch File that is used with a Feather Board.
 It records sound changes. <br>
 HTML file with Javascript embedded to query data from keen.io.
+Windows BAT file for converting files and uploading them to keen.